pongasoft/re-logging/README.md

 Release notes
 -------------

+### 2.0.1 - 2025/08/15

+- Fixed prefix override

 ### 2.0.0 - 2025/08/15

-- Removed most of the loguru implementation in favor of a lighter implementation ([#1])
+- Removed most of the loguru implementation in favor of a lighter implementation (#1)
 - Only the major loguru APIs were kept (`DLOG_F`, `ABORT_F`, `DCHECK_F` and `DCHECK_*_F` variants)
 - Added `RE_LOGGING_SET_VERBOSITY` macro to change the logging verbosity at runtime
 - Added `RE_LOGGING_DEFAULT_VERBOSITY` C define to change the default logging verbosity at compilation time (default to `INFO`)